cagix/pandoc-thesis/README.md

 # pandoc-thesis

- A  for Template for Thesis Documents written in Markdown
+A Template for Thesis Documents written in Markdown